 The tibia is the shin bone.

-X-ray from the front of the joint, showing the articulation of the tibia with the femur above and with the fibula at the side.
-On the plateau of the tibia you can see the central tibial spines where the cruciate ligaments (which do not show on X-ray) attach.
-The two menisci sit atop the tibial plateau.
-They are not evident on the X-ray, appearing only as a 'gap' between the two long bones.
+In this X-ray of the tibial plateau you can see the central tibial spines where the cruciate ligaments (which do not show on X-ray) attach.
+Equally the two menisci cannot be seen on an X-ray, appearing only as a 'gap' between tibia and femur.

 There is currently no content classified with this term.